LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/2d-icons-for-blocks-furniture.md

 Now create the `2d_furniture.png` file inside the folder `data\resource_pack\assets\my_items\textures\item\`

-### Step 2
+### 步骤 2

 Create the item which shows the placed furniture model.
-It is a different item form the one you see in the inventory (the one created in the **step 1**).
+It is a different item form the one you see in the inventory (the one created in the **步骤 1**).

 ```yaml
   furniture: